Maximising Efficiency on a Brand New Asset

 As this was a brand new asset, no historic data was available, so our data scientists used a variety of techniques to create dynamic predictive models of the entire gas compression system.

-Upon start-up, these models allowed us to monitor thousands of data relationships on behalf of the customer on a continuous basis, so that our team could alert the asset to any threats to stable operations at the earliest possible opportunity.
+Upon start-up, these models allowed us to analyse thousands of data relationships on behalf of the customer on a continuous basis, so that our team could alert the asset to any threats to stable operations at the earliest possible opportunity.

 By helping this customer to predict and anticipate a number of potential gas compression system trips, they were able to make adjustments that avoided millions of dollars of production loss, as well as significantly reducing maintenance man hours and expenditure.